 How to resolve this?

-This error message can come from some installed 3rd party softwares or built in features on your computer.
+This error message can come from some installed 3rd party software or built-in features on your computer.
 You have to go through these solutions one at a time until it fixes your issue as you probably won't need all of them to make the Badlion Client work.

 Press Windows + R